Travel in Austria

 At the center of the building is the large auditorium with few private boxes, unlike the Habsburgs’ theater, which included many private boxes for the emperor and his family.
 In the past, the theater’s auditorium was larger than that of the Habsburg family’s theater and had 1,843 seats.
 Today, it has only 832 seats and is the second largest in Vienna.

-One of the theater rooms that still exists today, a decorated wooden room, is called the Adolf Hitler Room.
-It is an elaborate room that was specially prepared for Hitler’s visit during the time Austria was under Nazi rule.
+The building expanded in 1890, and in the early 20th century, additional rooms and exterior decorations were added.
+One of the theater rooms that survives today, a decorated wooden room, is called the Adolf Hitler Room.
+It was elaborately prepared for Hitler’s visit during Austria’s period under Nazi rule.

 On the left side of the theater, there is a statue and a memorial for the beloved actress Hansi Niese, created by Josef Müllner.
 The statue was erected in 1938.